-This is the 2020-21 Handbook for all students on the BSc Health and Exercise programme(s).
+This is the 2022-23 Handbook for all students on the BSc (Hons) Health & Exercise science programme.

-The contents of this Handbook are accurate at the time of publication [10th October 2020] but information contained within may sometimes be subject to change after this Handbook has been issued.
+The contents of this Handbook are accurate at the time of publication 23/09/22 but information contained within may sometimes be subject to change after this Handbook has been issued.

-The Important Links and Information section of this Handbook includes links to information online about both the topics covered in this Handbook and other key topics.
+The Important Links and Information section of this Handbook contain links to information about the topics in this Handbook and other key topics.
 It is important that you familiarise yourself with the online information as well as the contents of this Handbook.